-The server chassis supports up to four 2.5-in SATA drives.
+The server chassis supports up to four 3.5-in or ten 2.5-inch SATA drives.
 Chassis drives are SATA 3.0 6-Gb/second slots.
-RAID 0, 1 and 10 drives are hot-swappable units and are connected to a backplane that provides power and control.
+RAID 0, 1, 5, 6 and 10 drives are hot-swappable units and are connected to a backplane that provides power and control.
 Note that the operating system you have installed must support RAID to enable the hot-swap capability of RAID drives.
 Certain RAID levels may require use of optional hardware or software to support RAIDed hard disk drives in the server.
+Use of certain RAID combinations may limit the number of drives in an array.